Luke-hey/Opt.-selection-of-negatives/README.md

 2. **Imbalanced Ratio (1:3):**
    - Here, we experimented with an imbalanced ratio of 1:3, introducing three times as many negative sequences compared to positive ones during the fine-tuning stage.

-3. **Selective Similar Negatives (1:1):**
+3. **Shuffled Negatives (1:1):**
-   - This approach involved maintaining a 1:1 ratio but selecting negative sequences that were particularly similar to positive sequences.
-The goal was to observe the model's performance when dealing with closely related negatives.
+   - This approach involved maintaining a 1:1 ratio but selecting negative sequences that were particularly similar to positive sequences by dinucletoid shuffling the positive sequences.
+The goal was to observe the model's performance when dealing with very similar negatives.

 ## Installation